-Expectations Principle / Rationale Process / Practice Good Neighbour Policy: -Students should be respectful of our community and personal property of our neighboursStudents should not loiter, use inappropriate language and make proper use of waste disposal for their garbageStudents should refrain from trespassing on the property of all elementary and secondary schools during the school day. -As part of the community, our students should respect our neighbours desire to enjoy clean, quiet and safe surroundings. -Offsite behavior which has a negative impact on the school (including Cyber bullying and conflict on Social Media) may result in progressive discipline and/or legal consequences.
-Litter, Graffiti, and Tagging: -Students are expected to do their part to ensure litter gets recycled, or thrown into the garbage. - When asked to pick up litter, even it is not their own, students are expected to cooperate with the staff request. -Students are expected to respect all school property by not being involved in any kind of vandalism.
-This includes writing/drawing on walls, lockers or other school property, including school buses. -Tagging is often associated with criminal activity and is not permitted on any surface at school. -Students have a responsibility to contact the office or Crimestoppers if they are aware of someone who is vandalizing or tagging the school. -Respect for the school and for school property is an expectation of each member of our school community. -Students littering on school grounds or adjacent areas such as the forest and neighbours' properties may be assigned community service. -Students involved in vandalism will be subject to progressive discipline.
-They may be suspended or subject to criminal charges. - School consequences will be assigned, charges may be laid, and/or restitution will be required for tagging on any surface.
-Prohibited Items: Items that affect the safety and feeling of safety of staff members and/or students are not permitted at school.
-In addition, items that distract from the primary purpose of school learning - are also not permitted. -Weapons of any kind, laser pointers, water guns, cap guns, toy guns, firecrackers, party snappers, -All staff and students have the right to a safe and comfortable environment. -Rollerblades, skateboards and scooters will be confiscatedParents/Guardians will be notified -Persistent infringements of these expectations may result in consequences including detentions and/or suspension. finger boards, etc. are not to be brought to school. -Alcohol and drugs not prescribed for medicinal purposes are not to be brought to school nor can anyone be under the influence of alcohol and/or drugs not prescribed for medicinal purposes while at school. -Student safety and property damage are a primary concern. -Compliance with Provincial and Federal law. -Bouncing, kicking, or throwing balls, including hackey-sack is not permitted inside the building except in the gym under the supervision of a staff memberSkateboards, scooters, roller blades, hoverboards or any other item deemed to present a potential safety concern to any student are not to be used anywhere on school propertyEquipment must be carried on the school property and stored in the student's locker, so the equipment must fit in the student's locker. -Student safety, school board liability and property damageSome items cause disruptions and are vulnerable to theft and inappropriate use.
-KEEP CALM AND FOLLOW THE CODE OF CONDUCT
+-Fighting or play fighting is not acceptable.
+Good Neighbour Policy: -Students are expected to be respectful of our community and personal property of our neighbours. -Students should not loiter, use inappropriate language and make proper use of waste disposal for their garbage. -Students should refrain from trespassing on the property of all elementary and secondary schools during the school day. -As part of the community, our students should respect our neighbours desire to enjoy clean, and safe surroundings. -Offsite behavior which has a negative impact on the school (including Cyber bullying and conflict on Social Media) may result in progressive discipline and/or legal consequences.
+Litter, Graffiti, and Tagging: -Students are expected to do their part to ensure litter gets recycled, or thrown into the garbage. -Students are expected to respect all school property by not being involved in any kind of vandalism.
+This includes writing/drawing on walls, lockers or other school property, including school buses. -Tagging is not permitted on any surface at school. -Students are expected to contact the office or Crimestoppers if they are aware of someone who is vandalizing or tagging the school. -Respect for the school and for school property is an expectation of each member of our school community. -Students littering on school grounds or adjacent areas such as the forest and neighbours' properties may face progressive discipline. -Students involved in vandalism and/or tagging will be subject to progressive discipline.
+They may be suspended or subject to criminal charges.
+Safety Weapons of any kind, laser pointers, water guns, cap guns, toy guns, firecrackers, party snappers, finger boards, etc. are not to be brought to school.
+Alcohol and drugs not prescribed for medicinal purposes are not to be brought to school nor can anyone be under the influence of alcohol and/or drugs not prescribed for medicinal purposes while at school.
+Skateboards, scooters, roller blades, hoverboards or any other item deemed to present a potential safety concern to any student are not to be used anywhere on school property.
+Equipment must be carried on the school property and stored in the student's locker, so the equipment must fit in the student's locker. -All staff and students have the right to a safe and comfortable school environment. -Student safety and property damage are a primary concern. -Compliance with Provincial and Federal law. -Student safety, school board liability and property damage. -Rollerblades, skateboards and scooters will be confiscated. -Parents/Guardians will be notified -Persistent infringements of these expectations may result in progressive discipline.